In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Use

-The Babyzen earned an average result in our tests for ease of use.
-There is nothing difficult about this stroller, but some competitors offer features that are easier to use when compared side-by-side.
+There is nothing difficult about using the BabyZen, but some competitors offer easier features when compared side-by-side.

 The Babyzen has a multi-step fold and a carry strap.